TiepMH/TiepMH/README.md

      Different gNBs transmit PRS to a user (UE) in the **downlink**.
 On the UE side, the received waveform can be used to estimate the time of arrivals (TOAs).
      Each gNB corresponds to a different TOA.
 As for the UE, it can employ TOAs to localize its position.
-     The following examples focus on estimating TOAs on the UE side.
+     The following three examples present how to estimate TOAs on the UE side.

      [Example 1: PRS-based Delay Estimation, Downlink, SISO channel](https://github.com/TiepMH/5G-NR-Positioning/blob/main/find_Delays_by_using_PRS_in_SISO_channel.m)